Mark4348/ReadMeGenerator/RedMeGenerator.md

-  # ReadMeGenerator
+  # RedMeGenerator

   ## Description
   ___________________________________________________________________
   This project is a quick and easy command line application for when you need to develop a README file for a project.
 Just type in 'node index.js' in the command line and follow the prompts!

   ___________________________________________________________________
   ## Table of Contents